innocence0206/UCTNet/README.md

-# UCTNet: UCTNet: Uncertainty-Guided CNN-Transformer Hybrid Networks for Medical Image Segmentation
+# UCTNet: Uncertainty-Guided CNN-Transformer Hybrid Networks for Medical Image Segmentation
 This repo is the official implementation for UCTNet.

 ## Prerequisites